U.S. Stocks Rally on Tariff Delay -- Update

 Stocks, bond yields and commodities jumped Tuesday as news that the U.S. would delay some tariffs against China rekindled investors' hopes for an eventual trade truce.

-The U.S. Trade Representative released a statement in Washington that it would delay and remove items from the roughly $300 billion of Chinese imports facing 10% tariffs on Sept.
+The U.S. Trade Representative released a statement in Washington that the U.S. would delay and remove items from the roughly $300 billion of Chinese imports facing 10% tariffs on Sept.
 1. The news sent investors rushing back into stocks after two days of declines for major U.S. stock indexes and an extended bout of market volatility.
-They also piled into commodities while shedding exposure to government bonds.
+They also piled into commodities while shedding exposure to traditionally safer assets such as government bonds and gold.

-The S&P 500 and the Dow Jones Industrial Average each advanced about 1.6%, after a sharp decline Monday extended a recent bout of stock volatility.
+The S&P 500 advanced 1.6% in midday trading.
+The Dow Jones Industrial Average jumped more than 400 points, or 1.6% after a sharp decline Monday extended a recent bout of stock volatility.
 The Nasdaq Composite gained 1.9%.

-Caterpillar, which has been a bellwether for trade talks, jumped 4.4% in early trading.
-Optimism about trade also extended to commodity prices.
+Optimism about trade rippled through commodities markets and lifted shares of some individual companies.
 Copper rose after slumping in recent weeks on trade tensions.
 Brent crude oil gained more than 4%.
+Caterpillar shares, which have been a bellwether for trade talks, jumped 2.8%.

 "In the very short term, this takes a little bit of pressure off," Mike Bailey, director of research at FBB Capital Partners, said of the trade news.

-Shares of technology companies outperformed.
-The S&P 500's information technology sector advanced about 2.3% in recent trading, making it the best performing of the S&P's 11 sectors.
-Shares of Micro Technology added 4.1%, while Apple added 3.7%.
+Shares of technology companies outperformed on Tuesday.
+The S&P 500's information-technology sector advanced about 2.2% in recent trading, making it the best performing of the S&P's 11 sectors.
+Shares of Micron Technology added 4.2%, while Apple added 3.9%.

-Meanwhile, investors sold traditionally safer assets like government bonds early Tuesday, sending yields higher.
-The yield on the 10-year Treasury note rose to 1.671% in recent trading, according to Tradeweb, from 1.640% Monday.
-Gold lost about 0.6%.
+Investors' sale of traditionally safer assets like government bonds early Tuesday sent yields higher.
+The yield on the 10-year Treasury note rose to 1.680% in recent trading, according to Tradeweb, from 1.640% Monday.
+Gold lost about 0.3%.

 "We wouldn't recommend investors making large positions one way or another on equities" at the moment, said Jason Draho, head of Americas asset allocation at UBS Global Wealth Management.